bracesoftware/DETUtils-Old/d_commands.md

 ### Notes
 ------------------------------------------
 ***Backwards compatibility***
 - d_commands also have backwards compatibility, incase you are upgrading from iZCMD/ZCMD, the ``CMD:`` keyword will still work as nothing changed.
-But, I still recommend creating your future commands using ``command`` and ``alias`` keywords.
+But, I still recommend creating your future commands using methods shown in tutorials and examples above.
 - Also, ``YCMD:`` and ``COMMAND:`` keywords will work.
 ------------------------------------------
 ***Making filterscript with d_commands?***